Generic selectors

 Department of Neurosurgery, Fundación Universitaria de Ciencias de la Salud San José, Bogotá, Bogota, Colombia.

-*Corresponding author: Edgar G. Ordóñez-Rubiano, MD, Department of Neurosurgery, Fundación Universitaria de Ciencias de la Salud San José, Bogotá, Bogota, Colombia. egordonez@fucsalud.edu.co
+*Corresponding author: Edgar G. Ordóñez-Rubiano, Department of Neurosurgery, Fundación Universitaria de Ciencias de la Salud San José, Bogotá, Bogota, Colombia. egordonez@fucsalud.edu.co

 Licence